In lesson 2.4 -- Introduction to local scope, we introduced local variables

 Local variables have no linkage

 Scope and linkage may seem somewhat similar.
-However, scope defines where a single declaration can be seen and used.
-Linkage defines whether multiple declarations refer to the same object or not.
+However, scope determines where declaration of a single identifier can be seen and used in the code.
+Linkage determines whether multiple declarations of the same identifier refer to the same object or not.

 Linkage isn’t very interesting in the context of local variables, but we’ll talk about it more in the next few lessons.